Skip to content

 Our oven gets pretty dirty and stinky over time.
 In order to clean without harsh chemicals, I found a way to clean my oven with vinegar, baking soda, and salt.

-We use our oven a lot and it gets pretty messy from exploded baked potatoes, cookie dough, juices, sauces, and more. so, I wanted to learn how to clean my oven without chemicals, and use a natural oven cleaner with non-toxic products.
+We use our oven a lot, and it gets pretty messy from exploded baked potatoes, cookie dough, juices, sauces, and more.
+So I wanted to learn how to clean my oven without harsh chemicals and use a natural oven cleaner with non-toxic products.

-Since I have been using vinegar and baking soda to clean other things around the house (such as our toilets) I thought why not try it in the oven.
-It’s true that best oven cleaner isn’t harsh nor expensive.
+Since I have been using vinegar and baking soda to clean other things around the house (such as our toilets) I thought, why not try it in the oven?
+Indeed, the best oven cleaner isn’t harsh nor expensive.

 Now you can follow these easy directions to use a homemade oven cleaner and the simple directions on how to clean oven with vinegar and baking soda.